 Every email you receive is a potential attacker.
 I get several dozen emails every day – at least 50% of those pose some form of attack, mostly carrying links to what are known as malware web sites.
 Click on one of these links and your computer – PC, laptop, tablet, smart phone – will be loaded with software that will be doing you no good.

 There exists a database of stolen email addresses together with their passwords (in plain text).
-The version at time of writing this (02/2019) contains about 2.2 billion email addresses!
+This contains well over 2 billion email addresses!
 Yours is almost certainly in there.
 Some of mine are.
 Further down I show you how to find out if yours is there.

 If you use the same password for more than one purpose you increase your risk level enormously – once your password is exposed on one service the hackers will test it on all other services that interest them.
-The process is entirely automated and takes a few milliseconds (thousandths of a second) to test your email and password on thousands of services.
+The process is entirely automated and takes a few milliseconds (thousandths of a second) to test your email address and password on thousands of services.

 Many web sites are highly dubious.
 These days most sites collect personal information.
 Much information is automatically transmitted by the simple act of requesting a web page.
 Some sites download program code with the page you asked for.
 This code can do a multitude of undesirable things, but all try to scavenge information from your system.
 The worst kind will leave code running in your system long after you have finished with the original page, sending anything it considers useful back to base.
 The most useful are bank details, other financial information, your contacts list with all their details, etc.